 The role of a local bank is to function as a commercial bank within the community environment that it represents.
 A local bank accepts deposits, makes loans and offers other products and services such as trust accounts, credit cards, payment transactions and the issuance of lines of credit.
 However, the primary objective of the local bank is to enhance the community that it resides within.

-The word local bank actually refers to the more commonly used term of community bank.
+The word "local bank" actually refers to the more commonly used term of community bank.
 These types of local banks deal with smaller merchants and local residents who are looking to have a more personal relationship with their bank.
-As concerns lending, the local bank concentrates upon a diverse base of mortgage loans, heloc loans, auto loans, home improvement loans, small business type loans and construction loans.
+As concerns lending, the local bank concentrates upon a diverse base of mortgage loans, HELOC loans, auto loans, home improvement loans, small business type loans and construction loans.

 Local banks must also compete with large banks in order to attract time deposit money in the form of certificates of deposit and savings accounts.
 In many cases, the local bank must pay higher interest rates in order to establish new relationships.

 All local, regional and large banks attempt to offer a full range of products and services that tend to attract and retain customers.
 Local banks have the added pressure of trying to keep up with the technological changes that are constantly taking place within their industry in order to remain competitive.
 Therefore, local banks often outsource their back office functions to service companies for the handling of such issues as payroll and check processing.

-Local banks must build relationships with their customers as opposed to large transactional volumes.
+Local banks must build relationships with their customers as opposed to large transactional volumes, reveals Bankbound.
 Since local banks tend to be small in size, large accounts that process volumes of checks or cash are not profitable to a small bank operation.

 However, the consistent building of deposits, lending and banking services with individuals and community entrepreneurs basically defines the role of the local bank.
 The quality over volume scenario serves the local bank and the smaller bank customer.

 This article was written by PocketSense staff.
 If you have any questions, please reach out to us on our contact us page.